 I am very excited about the ability of our two organizations to increase communication about the global needs of physical therapy and women’s health.
 The utilization of physical therapists with a specialization in women’s health to improve global issues is badly needed in areas where resources are few.
 There are so many that are not even close to sharing the privileges many of us have for health care.
 By partnering with the Section on Women’s Health, over 2,700 members now have the opportunity to assist this non-profit organization by way of volunteerism, knowledge sharing, and donations.
 The Section also has a very vibrant and enthusiastic student group, and this partnership gives the student members opportunities to make a big difference on the global stage.
 This partnership is relevant, direct, and efficient.

 You mentioned the very active student members, what can you say to the students to increase their involvement?

 How could I not?
-In a short answer, it is my belief in social justice and human life!
-I feel we all have an obligation to humanity to help improve the access of resources for others.
+In short answer, it is my belief in social justice and human life!
+I feel we all have an obligation to humanity to help improve access to resources for others.

-First of all, I believe in becoming a lifelong donator to this foundation as the work will not be a short term process.
+First of all, I believe in becoming a lifelong donator to this foundation as the work will not be a short-term process.
 Beyond this, I also see myself as a “voice” to garner and encourage more “voices” to help those that do not have the resources.
-I plan to keep communication and dialogue present to disseminate information especially on the utilization of the funding on current and future projects.
+I plan to keep communication and dialogue present to disseminate information, especially on the utilization of the funding for current and future projects.
 Mostly, my serving in any of these capacities keeps me connected to something bigger than myself!

 Pat left a wonderful closing remark: To borrow a quote from the GWHI website – “A healthy woman leads to a sustainable community”